emce/devblog/README.md

-# 10Cloud Dev Blog writing guide
+# Michał Ćwikliński Blog writing guide

 This tutorial will guide you how to write a post.